Creators' AI

 Marketing

 After that, the founders started engaging their audience via Twitter and Discord.
 Firstly, they showed projects created using their platform.
-The Loveable account discussed case studies, shared detailed guides, and showed results.
+The Lovable account discussed case studies, shared detailed guides, and showed results.
 This increased loyalty among existing users and worked as a proof of concept.

 Unfortunately, it wasn't enough.

 During 2024, they conducted test launches three times.
 First in April, then in September and finally in December.
-It wasn't until the problems of the month that Loveable emerged from the developer bubble and began to be in widespread demand.
+It wasn't until the problems of the month that Lovable emerged from the developer bubble and began to be in widespread demand.

 The situation was most likely saved by Influencer Marketing.